Ponoko/ponoko-api-csharp/README.md

 Place them in the spaces provided in __Ponoko.Api.Acceptance.Tests/App.example.config__, and rename it to __App.config__.

-## Examples/How-to

-There is a fully-executable specification in __Ponoko.Api.Acceptance.Tests.Examples__.

-### Key Abstractions
+## Key Abstractions

-#### Internet
+### Internet
 The domain repositories require access to the internet.
 There is a default implementation (SystemInternet) which uses System.Net classes.

-#### AuthorizationPolicy
+### AuthorizationPolicy
 SystemInternet requires an AuthorizationPolicy, and there is a default one of those too (OAuthAuthorizationPolicy), see below for how to create one.

-For example, here is how to get the materials catalogue:
+## Examples/How-to

+There is a fully-executable specification in __Ponoko.Api.Acceptance.Tests.Examples__.

+First you will need to satisfy some dependencies:

 	// You need some credentials
 	var consumer = new Credential("your_consumer_key", "your_consumer_secret");